 The Importance of Brainwaves

-Electrical waves allow neurons within our brain to communicate with each other while we walk, talk, think, work and feel.
+Electrical waves allow neurons in our brain to communicate while we walk, talk, think, work and feel.

 What do these Brainwaves look like?